Singular rationally connected surfaces with non-zero pluri-forms: Introduction

-\begin{thm} If $X$ is a projective rationally connected surface with canonical singularities such that $H^0(X, (\Omega^1_X)^{[\otimes m]}) \neq \{0\}$ for some $m>0$, then $X$ can be constructed by the method described above. \end{thm}
+\begin{thm} The surface obtained by Construction \ref{main-const} is a rationally connected surface which carries non-zero pluri-forms.
+Conversely, if $X$ is a projective rationally connected surface with canonical singularities such that $H^0(X, (\Omega^1_X)^{[\otimes m]}) \neq \{0\}$ for some $m>0$, then $X$ can be constructed by the method described in Construction \ref{main-const}. \end{thm}

-Note that we produce some non-reduced fibers over $\mathbb{P}^1$ during the process above.
-In fact, they are the source of non-zero forms.
+Note that if $X$ is a rational surface obtained by Construction \ref{main-const}, then there is a fibration $\pi:X \to \mathbb{P}^1$ induced by $\pi_0$.
+This fibration has multiple fibres over the points $q_1,..., q_r$ that we have chosen at the beginning of the construction.
+In fact, these multiple fibres are exactly the source of non-zero forms on $X$ by the theorem below.

-\begin{thm} Let $X$ be a projective rationally connected surface with canonical singularities and having non-zero reflexive pluri-forms.
-If $X_f$ be the result of a MMP, then $X_f$ is a Mori fiber space over $\mathbb{P}^1$.
+\begin{thm} Let $X$ be a projective rationally connected surface with canonical singularities and having non-zero pluri-forms.
+If $X_f$ is the result of a MMP, then $X_f$ is a Mori fibre space over $\mathbb{P}^1$.
 Let $p:X_f \to \mathbb{P}^1$ be the fibration.
-If $r$ is the number of points over which $p$ has non-reduced fibers, then we have $r \geqslant 4$ and
+If $r$ is the number of points over which $p$ has non-reduced fibres, then we have $r \geqslant 4$ and